 The vision for an extended school will draw on the needs assessment from a range of stakeholders.
 But it is important that the extended services support and contribute to the wider school objectives.
 Opening up a school to provide a wider service should enhance opportunities to raise standards, promote the culture and ethos of the school and contribute to a range of Government policies, including those set out in this publication.
 In every case a school should be able to see the benefit of providing extended services in helping to achieve its vision and in turn that of the local authority.
-If the extended provision does not have a direct impact on the achievement of the the core business of staff and pupils.
+If the extended provision does not have a direct impact on the achievement of the school vision, it is likely to detract from the core business of staff and pupils.